Hiking in Whistler

 Highway 12 takes you into an arid high mountain region that records some of the hottest temperatures in Canada.
 It is here that the Coastal Mountain range meets a semi arid desert created by the rain shadow of the mountains.
 Just east of Lytton is the Stein Valley Heritage Park, the last major, biologically complete unlogged valley in British Columbia.
 The park contains 14 ecological zones and offers the visitor an opportunity to visit all of the zones.

 If you choose to head northeast on Highway 99 from Lillooet, the road twists through the cliffs of the Fraser River Benchlands.
 Along the dry, scrubby valley walls sit natural shelves formed centuries ago when they were the river’s bed.
 After ages of erosion the Fraser has cut deep into the canyon leaving these benches high above the river.
 With irrigation, the shelves easily became lush green fields – a stunning contrast to the yellow-brown canyon walls.

 At the junction of Highway 99 and 97, is Historic Hat Creek Ranch.
 Get a taste of early pioneering life, and then turn south towards Cache Creek.
-Known for its old west ambience, the town was a stopover for travellers on the arduous Gold Rush Trail.
-The trail is now a major highway, but signs along its length commemorate the pioneers and gold seekers who trekked it when it was no more than a trail etched into the steep canyon walls.
+Known for its ‘wild west’ ambience, the town was a stopover for travelers on the arduous Gold Rush Trail.

 At the town of Lytton, the Thompson and Fraser Rivers meet at a spectacular confluence.
 Venture to the water’s edge and watch the fine line that emerges as the azure waters of the Thompson merge with the muddy Fraser.
 For a close-up look, adventure guides offer river rafting trips.